-4.4.11 printer-state-reasons (1setOf type2 keyword)

-This Printer attribute supplies additional detail about the device's state.
-3326
+- 4.4.11 printer-state-reasons (1setOf type2 keyword) - 3208 This Printer attribute supplies additional detail about the device's state.

 Each keyword value MAY have a suffix to indicate its level of severity.
-The three levels are: report (least 3327 severe), warning, and error (most severe).
-3328
+The three levels are: report (least severe), warning, and error (most severe).

 - '-report': This suffix indicates that the reason is a "report".
 An implementation may choose to omit some or all reports.
 Some reports specify finer granularity about the printer state; others serve as a precursor to a warning.
-A report SHALLMUST contain nothing that could affect the printed output. - '-warning': This suffix indicates that the reason is a "warning".
+A report MUST contain nothing that could affect the printed output.

+- '-warning': This suffix indicates that the reason is a "warning".
 An implementation may choose to omit some or all warnings.
 Warnings serve as a precursor to an error.
-A warning SHALLMUST contain nothing that prevents a job from completing, though in some cases the output may be of lower quality. - '-error': This suffix indicates that the reason is an "error".
-An implementation SHALLMUST include all errors.
-If this attribute contains one or more errors, printer SHALLMUST be in the stopped state.
+A warning MUST contain nothing that prevents a job from completing, though in some cases the output may be of lower quality.

+errors.
+If this attribute contains one or more errors, printer MUST be in the stopped state.

-If the implementation does not add any one of the three suffixes, all parties SHALLMUST assume that the reason is an "error".
+If the implementation does not add any one of the three suffixes, all parties MUST assume that the reason is an "error".